 Course Requirements Checklist

-Each forum will require the student to answer questions with a minimum of 400 words based on that particular module/week’s readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
-The student will be required to post at least two (2) replies of 200 words each to other students’ threads.
+Each Discussion will require you to answer questions with a minimum of 400 words based on that particular module's readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
+You will be required to post at least two (2) replies of 200 words each to other students’ threads.

-The student will write a 2–3 page movie review that focuses on a movie that has an example of a cultural battle for the hearts and minds of today’s children and adolescents (this may include etiological factors surrounding strong-willed, aggressive, and violent behaviors in children and adolescents).
-Use the format in blackboard when completing your Movie Reviews – include the headings below in each of your reviews.
+You will write a 2–3 page movie review that focuses on a movie that has an example of a cultural battle for the hearts and minds of today’s children and adolescents (this may include etiological factors surrounding strong-willed, aggressive, and violent behaviors in children and adolescents).
+Use the format in Canvas when completing your Movie Reviews – include the headings below in each of your reviews.

 The student will write a research paper that focuses on the general topic of deviance and violence as it applies to child/adolescent development.
 The research paper will primarily discuss assessment and treatment strategies, as well as proactive parenting interventions, and may focus on any of the following issues:

 - Oppositional Defiant Disorder